Butler County Ohio assistance programs.

 Community Action Partnership supports those in the Dayton part of Butler County.
 Low income programs are administered.
 Some of the services in highest demand include transitional housing, food, and funds for paying energy bills.
 Other self-sufficiency and employment services are also administered.
 Click here.

 Tenants with an eviction notice, the homeless, or homeowners with a foreclosure filing can seek help from local homeless prevention programs.
 Clients of this service, ranging from single parents to families living in poverty, are given access to many forms of assistance.
 There may even be motel vouchers for residents of Butler County that do not have a place to live.
-More information.
+More on Butler County Ohio homeless prevention.

 Free Christmas and holiday resources are offered by churches, non-profits, and other charity organizations.
 Qualified low income Butler County residents can receive support around all of the holidays.
 Gifts, toys, clothing, meals, and free food are examples of what is offered.
-Read Butler County Ohio holiday programs.
+Find details on Butler County Ohio holiday assistance.

 Emergency rental assistance - Several non-profits, churches, charities, and government organizations oversee rental and housing programs for the Butler County Ohio region.
 Each agency is focused on preventing homelessness, helping people find long term, stable housing, and offering other forms of support.
 While funding and grants are limited, a case manager may also have referrals as a last resort.
 More rent assistance in Butler County.